sewatu999/trucker-knows/feedback.md

 -   Successfully deployed, and project renders in browser.
 -   Content, style, and functionality are separated in distinct HTML, CSS and JS files.
+- Good attempt at using Object-Oriented Programming for the questions.

 ### Areas for Growth:

-- [x] The project is deployed to GitHub Pages or a custom domain
-- [ ] The application renders in the browser and runs without errors
-- [ ] The repo has a README that adequately documents the project
+- The `checkAnswer` function is not correctly accessing the `correct` property of the questions.
+- Consider using DOM manipulation to give answer feedback.
+- The quiz should track the user's score and provide final feedback at the end.

 ## Creativity and Interface - Progressing